-The diploma program provides the content of the Basic program in addition to content specific to Children with Exceptionalities, involving working with children who require extra support in childcare settings.
+This program provides the content of the Early Childhood Education Basic program in addition to content specific to Children with Exceptionalities, involving working with children who require extra support in childcare settings.

-Graduates are eligible to apply for an Early Childhood Educator license from the Ministry for Children and Family Development.
+Graduates are eligible to apply for an Early Childhood Educator Certificate from the Ministry for Children and Family Development.

 Sprott Shaw is a member of Early Childhood Educators of British Columbia (ECEBC).